CartoDB/cartodb/doc/API.md

 ##### creating visualizations at runtime (advanced)

 The library also supports the [previous way](https://github.com/Vizzuality/cartodb-leaflet) of creating a CartoDB layer on your maps.
-This way requires more knoledge about CartoDB infraestructure.
-In this case you don't need the viz.json file, so you don't need to do anything in the CartoDB UI, just import your table and use the data in your map.
+This way requires more knowledge about the CartoDB APIs.
+In this case you don't need the viz.json file, so you don't need to do anything in the CartoDB user-interface, just import your table and use the data in your map.

 ``` javascript
         cartodb.loadLayer(map, {